The Missing Cross to Purity

 Such are neither ministers of God, or Christ, nor his sons;

-but are the sons of him that is out of the true spirit that is of God,
+but are the sons of him [the devil] who is out of the true spirit that is of God,

 in the darkness, Babel, and confusion;